 - Processor: Intel 8th generation or newer, or AMD Ryzen 2000 series or newer.

-- Graphics with DirectX 12 and WDDM 2.x support or newer.
+- Graphics: DirectX 12 and WDDM 2.x support or newer.

 Support and Update Cycle

-Windows 11 does not yet have an official end-of-support date, while Windows 10 support is scheduled to end in October 2025.
+Windows 11 does not yet have an official end-of-support date, while Windows 10 is scheduled to be supported until October 2025.
 However, you can reuse a Windows 10 Pro key to install the OS even when official support stops.

-Let's answer the question: Is it worth upgrading from Windows 10 to 11?
-Definitely yes, if your computer supports the installation of the new version.
+The answer is definitely yes, if your computer supports the installation of the new version.
 Who should consider doing this?

-- Users of 2-in-1 devices and tablets to get an improved interface.
+- A user of 2-in-1 devices or tablets seeking an improved interface.

-FAQ about the Differences Between Windows 10 and 11
+FAQ about the Differences Between Windows 11 and 10

 Is there a big difference between Windows 10 and 11?

-Yes, there are several substantial differences between these operating systems.
-Windows 11 features an updated design and new functionalities like support for Android apps, improved performance, and multitasking capabilities.
+Yes, there are several substantial differences.
+Windows 11 features an updated design and new functionalities such as Android app support, improved performance, and enhanced multitasking.

 What are the drawbacks of Windows 11?

-- Some compatibility issues with old software and drivers.
+- Potential compatibility issues with legacy software and drivers.

 Definitely yes, if your computer supports it.